supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/data/README.md

 ### Settings:

-- `src` (Select datasets) - specify datasets that will participate in data transformation process.
+- **Select Project** - Select project and specify datasets that will participate in data transformation process.
-- `classes_mapping` - select classes that will be used in data transformation processes.
+- **Classes** - Select classes that will be used in data transformation processes from selected Project if it have any.

 ### Example 1.
 Select all datasets and classes